rabbitControl/RCP/Flow.md

 ## Update

+Incremental update packets must only be sent to fully initialized clients.
+After being fully initialized clients can send update packets to the server.

 10. Server and clients send update or update-value packets
 10. Servers may also remove Parameters with a remove-packet